ivodouliery/PRC-Challenge/README.md

 | **Ensemble** | **~224.0** |

 ## 🔮 Future Work (V2)
-*   **Mass Estimation:** Integrate `mass_estimator.py` to estimate initial aircraft mass, which is a critical factor for fuel consumption.
 *   **Weather Integration:** Incorporate wind and temperature data using `fastmeteo` to improve ground speed and fuel flow calculations.